-Belatacept after a kidney transplant: Minor added benefit for certain patientsNovember 9th, 2012 in Medications /
+Belatacept after a kidney transplant: Minor added benefit for certain patientsNovember 9, 2012 in Medicine & Health / Medications

 Belatacept (trade name Nulojix) has been approved since June 2011 to prevent a rejection reaction of the body to the donor organ (transplant) in adults who have received a kidney transplant.
 The Institute for Quality and Efficiency in Health Care (IQWiG) has examined the added benefit of the drug pursuant to the "Act on the Reform of the Market for Medicinal Products" (AMNOG).